 Our team have way marked the walks with the round East Suffolk Lines logo.
 They are designed to help you navigate but they shouldn’t be relied upon solely; it’s advised to consult our walks booklet and a map to become familiar with the route.
 There are times when posts containing our way markers become damaged or are knocked over; we report missing/damaged posts to Suffolk County Council who are responsible for their upkeep.

-Due to Coronavirus restrictions it has not been possible to check some parts of our routes as frequently as we normally do to perform maintenance and replace way markers.
+Due to Coronavirus restrictions it has not been possible to check some parts of our routes as frequently as we normally do to replace way markers.
 If you encounter missing or damaged way markers please contact us

 East Suffolk Lines Walks Booklet